An online store lets you break away from the confines of a typical brick-and-mortar store.

 1. Email marketing

-Email is the currency of the web, and for every ecommerce business, the ultimate goal is to turn potential customers into paying ones.
-When it comes to these conversions, there isn’t a more powerful channel than email.
+Email is the currency of the web, and for every ecommerce business, the ultimate goal is to convert prospects into paying customers.
+When it comes to conversions, email is a clear winner.

-The average click-through rate of an email campaign is around 3% (of total recipients), whereas the average click-through rate from a tweet is around 0.5%.
-This means you’re six times more likely to get someone to click through to your website via email than from Twitter.
+The average click-through rate of a Constant Contact email campaign is around 7% (of total recipients), whereas the average click-through rate from a tweet is around 0.5%.
+This means you’re 14 times more likely to get someone to click through to your website via email than from Twitter.

-What’s more, email is highly measurable.
-Constant Contact customers have real-time access to metrics like open rates, clicks, bounces, forwards, social shares and more.
+And, email is easy to track.
+Constant Contact customers have real-time access to reporting that shows campaign metrics, including open rates, clicks, bounces, forwards, social shares and more.

 If you’re serious about email marketing for ecommerce, you’ll need to work with an email service provider; one who can provide you with professional email templates, automation tools to help you grow, easy ways to or manage your email list, and tracking features that show you how customers are responding to your emails.